o3de/community/process-docs-and-markdown/discord-setup.md

 Discord bots are a great way to enhance your server's functionality, automate repetitive tasks, and keep your community engaged.
 Some popular bots that you might consider adding to your server include: <br>

 1. [MEE6](https://mee6.xyz/en) - A bot that can perform automated moderation tasks such as banning and muting members, logging chat, and running custom commands. <br>
-2. Dyno - A fully customizable bot that can perform a wide range of moderation tasks, as well as providing utility functions such as role management, auto-moderation, and custom commands. <br>
+2. [Dyno](https://dyno.gg/) - A fully customizable bot that can perform a wide range of moderation tasks, as well as providing utility functions such as role management, auto-moderation, and custom commands. <br>
-3. Carl-bot - A powerful bot that offers features such as custom commands, automated moderation, and message logging. <br>
+3. [Carl-bot](https://carl.gg/) - A powerful bot that offers features such as custom commands, automated moderation, and message logging. <br>
-4. Dank Memer - A fun bot that can generate memes, play games, and provide entertainment for members. <br>
+4. [Dank Memer](https://dankmemer.lol/) - A fun bot that can generate memes, play games, and provide entertainment for members. <br>
-5. Rythm - A music bot that can play music from multiple sources such as YouTube and Soundcloud. <br>
+5. [Rythm](https://rythm.fm/) - A music bot that can play music from multiple sources such as YouTube and Soundcloud. <br>
-6. Groovy - Another popular music bot that can play music from multiple sources including Spotify. <br>
+6. [Groovy](https://groovy.bot/) - Another popular music bot that can play music from multiple sources including Spotify. <br>
-7. Tatsumaki - A multi-purpose bot that can perform moderation tasks, as well as offering utility functions such as custom commands and server statistics. <br>
+7. [Tatsumaki](https://tatsu.gg/) - A multi-purpose bot that can perform moderation tasks, as well as offering utility functions such as custom commands and server statistics. <br>
-8. Arcane - A bot that can perform automated moderation tasks such as anti-spam and anti-raid protection, as well as providing custom commands and utility functions. <br>
+8. [Arcane](https://arcane.bot/) - A bot that can perform automated moderation tasks such as anti-spam and anti-raid protection, as well as providing custom commands and utility functions. <br>
-9. ProBot - A bot that can perform automated moderation tasks, provide custom commands, and automate server maintenance tasks. <br>
+9. [ProBot](https://probot.io/) - A bot that can perform automated moderation tasks, provide custom commands, and automate server maintenance tasks. <br>
-10. YAGPDB - A bot that can perform moderation tasks, provide custom commands, and automate server maintenance tasks. <br>
+10. [YAGPDB](https://yagpdb.xyz/) - A bot that can perform moderation tasks, provide custom commands, and automate server maintenance tasks. <br>
-11. Nadeko - A bot that can perform moderation tasks, provide custom commands, and integrate with multiple third-party services such as Twitch and Reddit. <br>
+11. [Nadeko](https://nadeko.bot/) - A bot that can perform moderation tasks, provide custom commands, and integrate with multiple third-party services such as Twitch and Reddit. <br>
-12. Discord Dungeons - A bot that can provide a game-like experience for members, where they can battle monsters and earn rewards. <br>
+12. [Discord Dungeons](https://discorddungeons.me/) - A bot that can provide a game-like experience for members, where they can battle monsters and earn rewards. <br>
-13. ServerStats - A bot that can track server statistics such as member count, message count, and more. <br>
+13. [ServerStats](https://serverstatsbot.com/) - A bot that can track server statistics such as member count, message count, and more. <br>
-14. GAwesome Bot - A bot that can perform a wide range of moderation tasks, provide custom commands, and automate server maintenance tasks. <br>
+14. [GAwesome Bot](https://github.com/GAwesomeBot/bot) - A bot that can perform a wide range of moderation tasks, provide custom commands, and automate server maintenance tasks. <br>
-15. Ticket Tool - A bot that allows users to create support tickets and manage them in Discord. <br>
+15. [Ticket Tool](https://tickettool.xyz/) - A bot that allows users to create support tickets and manage them in Discord. <br>
-16. Arcane - A bot with features like moderation, logging, and more. <br>

 To add a bot to your server, you will need to create an application on the Discord Developer Portal and then invite the bot to your server using its unique OAuth2 URL.
 Once the bot is added, you can configure its settings and commands using the bot's dashboard or command interface.
 Many bots also offer additional features and integrations that can be enabled by connecting to external services or APIs.
 It is important to ensure that any bots you add to your server are reputable, secure, and comply with Discord's Terms of Service and Community Guidelines.